balenaltd/handbook/Sales.md

 Now that the account is created, you need to add the appropriate plan and send the invoice out:

 1. Click “Add Subscription” in the upper right of the page
-1. From here, update the following information:
+2. From here, update the following information:
     * “Plan”: Our different pricing plans have already been created in Recurly.
 Make sure you choose right one based on the plan and payment terms (monthly, annually, qtrly)
-    * “Add-ons”: This is where you can add more devices or users beyond the base plan (e.g. For a Solo plan with 12 devices -- 2 more than the base -- add 2 device “add-ons”
     * “Collection Method”: Manual (Send Invoice)
+3. Click “Add Subscription” in the lower left of the page

+4. Add another subscription for Add-ons by clicking "Add Subscription" again
+    * “Add-ons”: This is where you can add more devices or users beyond the base plan (e.g. For a Pilot plan with 60 devices -- 10 more than the base -- add 10 device “add-ons”
+    * “Collection Method”: Manual (Send Invoice)
-1. Click “Add Subscription” in the lower left of the page
+5. Click “Add Subscription” in the lower left of the page

 ### Updating the Admin Database
 To assure the new customer receives the appropriate support entitlement for their plan, the admin database must be updated.
 Updating the database is straightforward, however, every user associated with the customer must be updated separately, so you will need all of their usernames (note: this will need to be continually updated over the course of the next few weeks/months to make sure it is accurate).